Ozzieb93/WDI_LDN_PROJECT4/README.md

 * One of the biggest issues I had when first starting my project was the login system.
 I wanted be able to differentiate landlords and tenants on sign up.

+* Updating user credentials in the Navbar after login proved tricky.
+This is because the state would not be updated after a user had logged in.
+Only a hard refresh would rectify this.

 ## Wins

 * The app is functional!

-*
+* It was a big achievement being bale to differentiate between the type of user logging in.
+This allowed me to further develop each user types profile to display information only relevant to them.

 ## Future Features

-* Messaging system, where landlords and tenants can securely message eachother.
+* Messaging system, where landlords and tenants can securely message each other.

 * Implement a card payment system using a 3rd party API.
-This is so tenants are able to pay any upcoming bills dierectly to the landlord.
+This is so tenants are able to pay any upcoming bills directly to the landlord.

 * Notification system where tenants would be notified via email or phone reagrding any maintenance or repairs happening in the house.

+* Include filesatck so users (both landlord and tenant) can update their profiles using images on their machines.

+* Having an OAuth feature that allows both types of users to quickly sign up would be a a major benefit.